box1bs/monocle/README.md

 - URL normalization and visit tracking prevent redundant crawling
 - The search index uses memory-efficient data structures for term-document relationships
 - Crawl jobs can be stopped gracefully via cancellation contexts
+- Multiple concurrent crawl jobs can be managed via the REST API

 ## Technical Requirements